dotnet/arcade/Documentation/AzureDevOps/MovingFromDevDivToDncEng.md

       - Justification: .Net Core product repo

     c.
-Your M2 will be notificed of the request and will have to approve the request before the MicroBuild team will review the request enable signing of your build definition.
+Your M2 will be notificed of the request and will have to approve the request before the MicroBuild team will review the request enable signing of your pipeline.

 ## Known issues